Nate Lowe Player Props: Rangers vs. Red Sox

-Nate Lowe -- batting .256 with three doubles, a home run, five walks and four RBI in his past 10 games -- will be in action for the Texas Rangers versus the Boston Red Sox, with Brennan Bernardino on the hill, on July 4 at 1:35 PM ET.
+The Texas Rangers, including Nate Lowe (batting .275 in his past 10 games, with three doubles, a home run, five walks and four RBI), battle starter Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Astros.
+In his most recent game he had a one-hit showing (1-for-4) against the Red Sox.

 Nate Lowe Game Info & Props vs. the Red Sox